-Within 28 days of this Code being adopted by your authority or your election or appointment to office (where that is later) you must register with the Monitoring Officer the interests which fall within the categories set out in Appendix A (Disclosable Pecuniary Interests) and Appendix B (Other Registerable Interests).
+Within 28 days of this Code being adopted by your authority or your election or appointment to office (where that is later) you must register with the Monitoring Officer of Stratford District Council (via the Clerk to Ettington Parish Council)the interests which fall within the categories set out in Appendix A (Disclosable Pecuniary Interests) and Appendix B (Other Registerable Interests).

 You must ensure that your register of interests is kept up-to-date and within 28 days of becoming aware of any new interest in Appendix A or B, or of any change to a registered interest, notify the Monitoring Officer.